lu7did/PixiePi/README.md

      - LCD 16x2 display
      - USB soundcard (optional)

-#  Work in progress, this code set is not yet functional
+#  Work in progress, this code set is not yet functional, hardware has many issues, build experience needed at this point.